bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 As for why the healthy node has to be shut down while creating a snapshot of it, if it isn’t shut down first then pods can be scheduled as the snapshot is taken which will cause some dangerous states in terms of how it exists after being utilized by the AzureMachinePools.

+Healthy Node Selection:

-In terms of how a healthy node would be selected, there is already state data present on each AzureMachinePoolMachine which we can use and is listed in the examples below.
+There is already state data present on each AzureMachinePoolMachine which we can use and is listed in the examples below.
 An ideal node would be one which is running and healthy.
 Whichever node has been running and healthy for the longest amount of time should be chosen as it’s the most overall stable.
 This means that for AzureMachinePoolMachines we will take the node with the earliest creation time from metadata.creationTimestamp and has latestModelApplied : true present if it is an AzureMachinePoolMachine since this means that any user changes to the OS image have been rolled out already on this node.
 As the prototype is always from a successfully healthy and working node the image is always known to be working before being chosen for replication.
 In terms of knowing if the node os image has had updates that are not user made (so like automatic kernel patches), for the first development of this feature we won't know but all nodes in a cluster are configured to regularly automatically apply security patches to system packages.

 Example AzureMachinePoolMachine yaml with the important fields shown (want status.ready == true, latestModelApplied: true and each status: "True"):